dxz05/15112/readme.md

 Demo: https://www.youtube.com/watch?v=obG3s-t2r3g

 To play the game, first download and extract all files into one folder.
-That folder should contain hue.py, folder pic, and folder levels.
+That folder should contain "hue.py", folder "pic", and folder "levels".
 Then, download the [cmu_graphics](https://academy.cs.cmu.edu/desktop) python library if you haven't done so.
 Run hue.py to start the game.

 Controls: